 Tips from School Auction Experts

 Are you chairing your school auction and not sure where to start?
-Here are some of the tips we have gathered from several auction leaders we have spoken to.
+Here are some tips from several auction leaders we have spoken to.
 You can hear more tips on running the auction here.

 You want to get a group of 15-20 people committed to helping you with the auction.
-You should have clearly defined roles with most roles having 2 people for the role so that you aren’t single threaded.
+You should have clearly defined roles, with most roles having 2 people for the role, so you aren’t single-threaded.
 You should consider the following roles:

 Auction Chair (1)

 Only needed if you are responsible for coordinating any food or drink items

 School Auction Tip #2: Select a Large, Open Venue

 Sometimes auction chairs select venues with a separate room for silent auctions.
 However, this can disrupt the flow of the event as well as curtail bidding on the silent auction items.
 Choose a space that fits everyone in one larger room.
 Consult with the location event coordinator for the best way to lay it out.